 The top mistake made by derailers was that they were insensitive to others by virtue of their abrasive, intimidating, and bullying management style.
 The authors of one study described a manager who walked into his subordinate's office and interrupted a meeting by saying, "I need to see you."
 When the subordinate tried to explain that he was not available because he was in the middle of a meeting, the manager barked, "I don't give a damn.
-I said I wanted to see you now."
-Not surprisingly, only 25 percent of derailers were rated by others as being good with people, compared to 75 percent of arrivers.
+I said I wanted to see you now."65 Not surprisingly, only 25 percent of derailers were rated by others as being good with people, compared to 75 percent of arrivers.

 The second mistake was that derailers were often cold, aloof, or arrogant.
-Although this sounds like insensitivity to others, it has more to do with derailed managers being so smart, so expert in their areas of knowledge, that they treated others with contempt because they weren't experts, too.67 For example, AT&T called in an industrial psychologist to counsel its vice president of human resources because she had been blamed for "ruffling too many feathers" at the company.
-68 Interviews with the vice president's coworkers and subordinates revealed that they thought she was brilliant, was "smarter and faster than other people," "generates a lot of ideas," and "loves to deal with complex issues."
+Although this sounds like insensitivity to others, it has more to do with derailed managers being so smart, so expert in their areas of knowledge, that they treated others with contempt because they weren't experts, too.66 For example, AT&T called in an industrial psychologist to counsel its vice president of human resources because she had been blamed for "ruffling too many feathers" at the company.67 Interviews with the vice president's coworkers and subordinates revealed that they thought she was brilliant, was "smarter and faster than other people," "generates a lot of ideas," and "loves to deal with complex issues."
 Unfortunately, these smarts were accompanied by a cold, aloof, and arrogant management style.
-The people she worked with complained that she does "too much too fast," treats coworkers with "disdain," "impairs teamwork," "doesn't always show her warm side," and has "burned too many bridges."69 dishonest.
+The people she worked with complained that she does "too much too fast," treats coworkers with "disdain," "impairs teamwork," "doesn't always show her warm side," and has "burned too many bridges."68

+The third mistake made by derailers involved betraying a trust.
+Betraying a trust doesn't mean being dishonest.
 Instead, it means making others look bad by not doing what you said you would do when you said you would do it.
 That mistake, in itself, is not fatal because managers and their workers aren't machines.
 Tasks go undone in every company every single business day.
 There's always too much to do and not enough time, people, money, or resources to do it.
 The fatal betrayal of trust is failing to inform others when things will not be done right or on time.
 This failure to admit mistakes, failure to quickly inform others of the mistakes, failure to take responsibility for the mistakes, and failure to fix the mistakes without blaming others clearly distinguished the behavior of derailers from arrivers.